-Students may choose from more than 20 Mount Holyoke programs and exchanges and more than 100 other programs that we approve, in more than 50 countries altogether.
+Students may choose from more than 15 Mount Holyoke programs and exchanges and nearly 150 other programs that we approve, in more than 50 countries altogether.
 Our list of approved programs reflects careful review and consultation with faculty about the best options in their areas of expertise.

 Mount Holyoke does not charge home school fees.
-Except for certain MHC programs and exchanges, students pay fees to their host university or program, and they pay only an administrative fee (currently $850 per semester, will be $900 beginning in Fall 2014) to Mount Holyoke.
+Except for certain MHC programs and exchanges, students pay fees to their host university or program, and they pay only an administrative fee ($900 per semester) to Mount Holyoke.